About Us

 (Pākehā)

 A former White Fern and Auckland’s most-capped cricketer, Katie pairs elite-sport experience with community advocacy.
 She leads community-driven policing initiatives with New Zealand Police (Counties Manukau), chairs the justice-reform group Just Speak, and volunteers with Karuwhā to strengthen Te Tiriti relationships.
-Katie holds a Conjoint Bachelor of Sport & Recreation and Bachelor of Business, has studies Te Reo Māori at Te Wānanga Takiura, Te Wānanga o Aotearoa and is a graduate of the inaugural Te Reo Maruata cohort (Te Wānanga Ihorangi).
+Katie holds a Conjoint Bachelor of Sport & Recreation and Bachelor of Business, she has studied Te Reo Māori at Te Wānanga Takiura, Te Wānanga o Aotearoa and is a graduate of the inaugural Te Reo Maruata cohort (Te Wānanga Ihorangi).
 At Te Wānanga Ihorangi she serves as Manutaki Mātauranga, overseeing academic integrity and quality assurance, guiding kaiako through professional development, and working closely with the student-support team to ensure every tauira can thrive.

 Amiria Reid

-Ringatohu Ākonga | Communications and Recruitment
+KAIWHAKAHAERE WHAKATAIRANGA | Communications and Recruitment Lead

 (Ngāti Porou, Te Whānau-a-Kai)